antoinehabis/Compressed-Sensing/README.md

+# The report is a paper detailing the reasoning developed in the following papers:

+##### - Point Registration via Efficient Convex Relaxation
+by Haggai Maron Nadav Dym Itay Kezurer Shahar Kovalsky Yaron Lipman

+##### - Unsupervised Alignment of Embeddings with Wasserstein Procrustes
+by Edouard Grave, Armand Joulin, Quentin Berthet

 # The code is an implementation of the Algorithm 1 from the paper:

 # **Unsupervised Alignment Of Embeddings ViaWasserstein Procrustes**